When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Shipping

-Each mattress arrives compressed and rolled in a box that measures 47 inches by 16 inches by 16 inches.
+Each mattress arrives compressed and rolled in a box that will be left at your door.
 The Helix Plus Mattress is fairly heavy, and moving the box may require help from another person.
-To assemble, lay the mattress on your foundation and carefully cut the sealed plastic.
-Allow the mattress to expand for a few hours in a well-ventilated room.
+To set it up, you lay the rolled mattress on your preferred foundation and carefully cut the sealed plastic.
+Allow the mattress to expand for at least 45 minutes before using it.

 Additional Services